-Still in his early 30s and previously very active, Hayden was unable to even go for a walk at the weekends without experiencing significant pain and inflammation in his ankle.
+Still in his early 30s and previously very active, Hayden was unable to even take a walk without experiencing significant pain and inflammation in his ankle.
 His goal of playing a round of golf without incurring debilitating pain seemed a long way off.
-This despite hours of conventional rehabilitation.

 Naturally this situation was getting him down.
-When his rehab failed to restore even minimal function back to his ankle, Hayden was placed on the medical conveyor belt of ever more invasive options.
+When his rehab failed to restore even minimal function back to his ankle, Hayden was referred on for further investigation.

 The medical solution was to prescribe immunosuppressants to control the inflammation.
-This worked to a certain extent although as soon as Hayden stopped taking the medication the inflammation would reappear upon activity.
+This worked to a certain extent, although as soon as Hayden stopped taking the medication the inflammation would reappear.

 This is what Hayden had to say recently after 6 sessions of Muscle Activation Techniques (MAT) and a targeted programme of isometrics.

 Whilst I enjoy getting 5 star reviews from great people like Hayden, they are not my end goal.
-My wider mission is to demonstrate the profound effect exercise can have when it’s applied in the right way and reduce the number of people undergoing unnecessary medical intervention.
+My wider mission is to demonstrate the profound effect exercise can have when it’s applied in the right way.

-It’s troubling to think that there are more people out there who are receiving powerful medication when the underlying issue may be a deficit in their muscular system.
+It’s troubling to think there are more people out there who are taking powerful medication, when the underlying issue may be a deficit in their muscular system.
 Especially when the long term health consequences of this type of medication are considered.

 The effect of ankle sprains on the muscular system and in particular the peroneal muscles are well documented.
-What’s lacking it would seem is effective use of that information and an understanding of how to apply exercise to impact those changes.
+It is possible to reverse these changes with the right approach however.

 Of course this situation is not limited to the ankle.
-Wherever injury has taken place there will likely be changes to the ability of muscles to contract both at the injury site and further afield.
+Wherever injury has taken place there will be changes to the muscular system, both at the injury site and further afield.
 These changes can linger for years and cause further issues unless addressed directly.